atomjump/medimageserv/README.md

 ### Planned Improvements

 * https and http, rather than http support.
-* Currently #tags will only create a useful directory if you are uploading to the entire server, not the /write/YOURCODE directory.
-Match this capability.
-* config.json should be in Windows line ending format, so that Notepad users can more easily read it.
-* Ensure all zero length files are removed - this may already be fixed.
 * Queue images on client so that if there is no signal, the image is sent later.